0xSTVNDZ/ProductLandingPage/README.md

 ## Project Status
-Project is: _inprogress_
+Project is: _complete_

 ## Room for Improvement
--

-To do:
-- begin
+- Add more content

 <!-- CONTRIBUTING -->
 ## Contributing